Blog · Review Essay · Last reviewed June 25, 2026

 Visibility can also punish the vulnerable before it restrains the powerful.
 Employers may watch workers more easily than workers watch employers.
 Police may record communities more easily than communities obtain misconduct files.
 Platforms may expose users to mobs while hiding ranking systems, moderation tools, and advertiser access.

 So the book should not be read as a general license for exposure.
 It is better read as a demand for symmetry plus safeguards.
 Some information should remain private.
 Some institutional processes should become public.
-The hard work is deciding which is which, under enforceable rules rather than vibes.
+The hard work is deciding which is which, under enforceable rules rather than intuition.

 Brin adds a missing pressure: opacity is not solved by hiding everyone equally, because equal hiding is rarely what happens.
 In practice, the powerful often keep seeing while the public loses the ability to inspect power.
 The AI age makes that imbalance feel normal by wrapping institutional decisions in helpful interfaces.